RexPinto/calculator_abc123/README.md

     *   `calculate()`: Evaluates the expression in the display string using the `eval()` function and displays the result.
 It also includes error handling to catch invalid expressions.

 The `eval()` function is used for calculation.
 While convenient, be aware of the security implications of using `eval()` with untrusted input.
 For more complex or production-critical applications, consider using a safer expression parsing library.

+## Updates

+- The background color of the page has been changed to blue.